Download This Bill in Microsoft Word format

 (C) An exception to item (3)(a) must be provided by the board for genetic counselors who did not attend a traditional master's training program but are certified by the ABMGG, have been practicing for at least ten years, are in good standing with their employer, and were grandfathered into ABGC certification.
 These individuals are not exempt from the continuing education requirements for licensure set in Section 40-84-50(C).

-(D) The board may issue a limited license to an applicant who meets all of the requirements for licensure except the certification requirement in this section and has obtained active candidate status establishing eligibility to sit for the certification examination administered by the ABGC or the ABMGG.
+(D) The board may issue a limited license to an applicant who meets all of the requirements for licensure except the certification requirement in this section establishing eligibility to sit for the certification examination administered by the ABGC or the ABMGG.

 (E) An applicant may be licensed pursuant to this chapter if he demonstrates to the satisfaction of the board that he is licensed or registered under the laws of another state, territory, or jurisdiction of the United States which, in the opinion of the board, imposes substantially the same licensing requirements as this chapter.